The Best Ocean Pools In The Shire

 You won’t venture around the Shire without your swimsuit again

 Have you swam your way around the Sutherland Shire’s most iconic and instagramable ocean pools?
-Whether you’re looking for a pool to practice morning laps, to teach your young ones how to swim or to simply spend hours relaxing under the sun, here is your ultimate guide to the pools of The Shire.
+Whether you’re looking for a pool to practice morning laps, to teach your young ones how to swim or to simply spend hours relaxing under the sun, here is your ultimate guide to the pools of the Shire.

 South Cronulla Ocean Pools